emersonkoppco/terraform-provider-keycloak/README.md

 After cloning the repository, you can build the project by running `make build`.

+### Deploy locally

+To test the plugin locally, run `make deploy-local` and change the source and provider version as per the instructions printed by the command.
+This will make the plugin available for terraform commands.

+After finishing testing, run `make clean-local` to remove the local plugin.

 ### Local Environment

 You can spin up a local developer environment via [Docker Compose](https://docs.docker.com/compose/) by running `make local`.